GfSE/SAF-Specification/viewpoints/System-Functional-Breakdown-Viewpoint.md

 * [User](../stakeholders.md#User)
 ## Concern
 * How are the system functions decomposed into sub-functions decomposed?
-* What are the Capabilities that are supported by the system?
 * What is the breakdown of functions into sub-functions?
 * Which functions will the system provide?
 ## Presentation